jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 The *Passport JS* authentication service in our application utilizes *node express'* middleware interfaces.
 We directly included the *Passport JS* request and response processing in our application code.
 The OpenAPI schema validation is also included as application middleware.
 Many applications *chain* together request and response middleware to integrate into ecosystems.

 [istio](https://istio.io/) and [F5 Apen Mesh](https://aspenmesh.io/) are examples of products where the container orchestrator is used to force access to micro services through a security proxy.
-This appoach is also known as having *sidecar* containers.
+This approach is also known as having *sidecar* containers.
 There is a vibrant market place emerging for such *sidecar* containers.
 The emergence is closely linked to containerized deployment orchestration, as it is the orchestrator which typically deploys the services in a way which forces the traffic through the *sidecar*.

-For TMOS device orchestration, we are *not* concerned wtih providing framework middleware or containerized proxies which restrict access to provisioning BIG-IPs.
-Our job is to make the provisioning of services on our devices as simple as possible. *Separation of concerns* is a very importand thing to implement in micro services.
+For TMOS device orchestration, we are *not* concerned with providing framework middleware or containerized proxies which restrict access to provisioning BIG-IPs.
+Our job is to make the provisioning of services on our devices as simple as possible. *Separation of concerns* is a very important thing to implement in micro services.
 We play our role, others play theirs.

 ___